omnideconv/immunedeconv/README.md

 ## Installation
-System requirements: linux and R >= 3.4.1.
-The package has been tested on CentOS Linux 7.5 with R 3.4.1.
+System requirements: R >= 3.4.1.
+Only linux is officially supported, but Mac/Windows should work, too.

 ### Conda
 The easiest way to retrieve this package and all its dependencies is to use [Anaconda](https://conda.io/miniconda.html).